 Crimp quick-disconnect to tweeter wires previously routed (positive = large disconnect, negative = small disconnect), connect them to the tweeters (isolate the connections with electric tape to avoid shorts!), re-install the A-Pillar and ENJOY!!

 ON SECOND THOUGHT

-We first installed the door’s speakers only and we were a bit disappointed… then we finished the installation with the tweeter and were quite impressed with how that sound!
-The sound is much more “deep” than the factory speakers.
+We first installed the door’s speakers and we were a bit disappointed… then we finished the installation with the tweeters and we were quite impressed with the sound!
+The door’s speakers + the tweeters together create a rich, deep sound compared to the factory speakers.
 There is more bass, more high, the sound is just clearer.
 Nice!
 Totally worth it!